How To Know if Your Security or IP Camera Was Hacked

 When hackers gain access to your security camera, they may use a noticeable amount of data to transmit a live stream to a different location.
 Keeping track of your data consumption can help you notice unexpected increases.
 Depending on your network, you may also notice a slower internet performance.

-One way to tell is by checking the data traffic of your router or camera app.
+One way to tell is to check the data traffic on your router or in your camera app.
 Many devices and software track how much data each device uses.
 You can evaluate your usage and determine whether there are any high-traffic anomalies.

 5. Blinking camera light

 Many home security cameras come with LED lights.
 When someone accesses the camera, it turns on and starts to blink.
 This helps people recognize if someone is viewing the camera feed live.
-If you notice a blinking LED light while you and other authorized users aren't checking the feed, this may be a sign that your camera is being accessed by an unauthorized party.
+If you notice a blinking LED light while you and other authorized users aren't checking the feed, this may indicate that your camera is being accessed by an unauthorized party.

 6. Sounds coming from the camera

 Some security cameras have a two-way talk feature that lets you communicate with people you see on the video feed.
-Some hackers may take advantage of this feature to start playing music, make strange sounds, or even talk to you.
+Some hackers may exploit this feature to play music, make strange sounds, or even talk to you.

 How to protect your security camera

-It’s crucial to secure your camera and regain full control of it if you notice one or more of these signs.
+It’s crucial to secure your camera and regain full control if you notice any of these signs.
 You can also take several steps to reduce the likelihood of a security or IP camera hack in the future.

 1. Secure your Wi-Fi network

-An unsecured Wi-Fi network is not only a threat to your camera but to all electronic devices connected to this network.
-Make sure to secure your network using a strong WPA2 password.
-You can also take this a step further by setting up a VPN.
+An unsecured Wi-Fi network is not only a threat to your camera but also to all electronic devices connected to it.
+Make sure to secure your network using a strong WPA2 password

 2. Create a strong camera password

 Using a strong password makes it more difficult for someone to access your network unauthorized.
-One of the easiest and most common ways for someone to hack a security camera is by testing common and weak passwords until they find the right one.
+One of the easiest and most common ways for someone to hack a security camera is to test common, weak passwords until they find the right one.

-This can include simple passwords, such as 123456, or reusing login credentials you use on different accounts or devices.
+This can include simple passwords, such as 123456, or the reuse of login credentials across different accounts or devices.
 Here are a few steps to learn how to create a strong password for your security camera:

 3. Turn on two-factor authentication

 Two-factor authentication is a security measure that uses two steps to confirm your access authorization.
 In the first step, you provide the correct login credentials.
 In the second step, you provide a unique code sent to your phone number or email address.
-In some cases, you may be presented with security questions to answer.
+In some cases, you may be asked to answer security questions.

 Setting up two-factor authentication for your security camera drastically increases the difficulty of unauthorized access because hackers rarely have access to both login credentials and authentication keys.